How to Swim With Your Horse & What To Expect

 Never Swim Alone With Your Horse

-Take a friend with experience in swimming with horses or hold a swim party with other riders.
-They can help you when you need some backup, but make sure that are confident in swimming in open waters and have good control of their horse.
+Take a friend who has experience swimming with horses or hold a swim party with other riders.
+They can help you when you need some backup, but ensure you can swim in open waters and control your horse well.

 Pay Attention To Your Equine

-Give your horse time to adjust to the feeling of buoyancy by going into the water slowly.
+Give your horse time to adjust to buoyancy by slowly entering the water.
 Grab the mane or neck rope if you need something to hold on to.
 You may also need to keep a distance from others in the party to avoid collisions.
 This is why having a snaffle or hackamore with a milder direct-rein effect is necessary to steer your horse.

 Don’t Overdo It

-Swimming is a physically exhausting activity for both the horse and the rider, so you shouldn’t overdo it.
+Swimming is physically exhausting for the horse and the rider, so you shouldn’t overdo it.
 Don’t let your horse get too tired in the middle of the deep water.
-It would be best if you ended the swim while it still has the energy to go back to the bay – taking a break after 5 to 7 minutes of the swim is also a wise way to help it cool down and relax.
+It would be best if you ended the swim while it still has the energy to return to the bay – taking a break after 5 to 7 minutes of the swim is also a wise way to help it cool down and relax.

 Share: